JoseQuintas/hwgui/samples/Readme.txt

     Special sample programs for GTK in directory "gtk_samples".
     The list contains only the main programs.
     Some of the programs are also ready for GTK, they are marked in the GTK column with "Y".
+    If the program is marked with "R", the "Windows only" functions are deactived by compiler switch "#ifdef __GTK__", so the program runs also on GTK.
+    Read the inline comments of this sample to get information of the reduced feature set.

     If sample program also ready for GTK:
     For test with GTK create a locol copy of